Did You Forget to Report Income on Your Taxes?

 - Tax Fraud

 - White Collar Crime

-Golding & Golding – International Unreported Income
+International Unreported Income

-In fact, there are special rules in place that automatically extend the IRS 3-year statute of limitations to 6-years if there is unreported income from abroad being generated by certain foreign assets/accounts.
+There are special rules in place that automatically extend the IRS 3-year statute of limitations to 6-years if there is unreported income from abroad being generated by certain foreign assets/accounts.

 Moreover, the IRS may also levy very high penalties against individuals who have also not properly ‘reported’ or ‘disclosed’ foreign assets, accounts, investments, and the related income to the IRS – even if there is only minimal actual unreported income.

 IRS Offshore Penalty List

 The following is a list of potential IRS penalties for unreported and undisclosed foreign accounts and assets:

 United States citizens, residents and certain other persons must annually report their direct or indirect financial interest in, or signature authority (or other authority that is comparable to signature authority) over, a financial account that is maintained with a financial institution located in a foreign country if, for any calendar year, the aggregate value of all foreign financial accounts exceeded $10,000 at any time during the year.
 The civil penalty for willfully failing to file an FBAR can be as high as the greater of $100,000 or 50 percent of the total balance of the foreign financial account per violation.
 See 31 U.S.C. § 5321(a)(5).
 Non-willful violations that the IRS determines were not due to reasonable cause are subject to a $10,000 penalty per violation.